The Wolf of Wall Street (2013 film): Plot

-After an exposé in Forbes, hundreds of ambitious young financiers flock to his company.
-Jordan becomes immensely successful and slides into a decadent lifestyle of prostitutes and drugs.
-He has an affair with a woman named Naomi Lapaglia; when his wife finds out, Jordan divorces her and marries Naomi in 1991.
+As all this is happening, Jordan becomes immensely successful, and slides into a decadent lifestyle of prostitutes and drugs.
+He has an affair with lingerie designer Naomi Lapaglia; when his wife Teresa finds out about this, Jordan divorces her and marries Naomi in 1991.
 Meanwhile, the SEC and the FBI begin investigating Stratton Oakmont.

-In 1993, Jordan illegally makes $22 million in three hours after securing the IPO of Steve Madden.
-This brings him and his firm further FBI attention.
-To hide his money, Jordan opens a Swiss bank account with corrupt banker Jean-Jacques Saurel in the name of Naomi's aunt Emma, who is a British subject and thus outside the immediate reach of American authorities.
-He uses the wife and in-laws of his friend Brad Bodnick, who have European passports, to smuggle the cash into Switzerland.
+In 1993, Jordan illegally makes $22 million in three hours after securing the IPO of Steve Madden, Ltd., founded by Donnie's childhood friend and women's shoes designer Steve Madden, bringing him and his firm further FBI attention.
+Jordan tries to bribe agent Denham but fails, prompting him to seek a safe place for the money.
+He opens a Swiss bank account with corrupt banker Jean-Jacques Saurel in the name of Naomi's aunt Emma, a British citizen who is outside the immediate reach of American authorities.
+He uses Brad's Swiss-Slovenian wife Chantalle and her family, who have European passports, to smuggle the cash into Switzerland.